poojarao8/poojarao8.github.io/_publications/02_2013_phyScripta.md

 ---
-title: "Recent Progress in Turbulent Mixing"
+title: "2.
+Recent Progress in Turbulent Mixing"
 collection: publications
 permalink: /publication/02_2013
 #excerpt: 'test-1.
 The number 2 is left for future work.'